Maps Of Byzantine Empire And Constantinople

 The Pope gathered kings and knights of the Europe to take-back the holy lands from Muslims.
 He was aiming to defeat the Seljuk Turks and Abbasid Caliphate to take over the abundant lands of the East.
 The Eastern cities were wealthy and promising.
 The first crusades ran over the Seljuk Turks.
 They were overwhelmed by the crowd of Crusaders.

 Byzantine Emperors took the chance and retook the majority of Anatolia from Turks.
 However this victory did not last for a long time.
 In 1204, Crusaders commanded by Enrico Dandolo, attacked and conquered Constantinople.
 The Catholics unmercifully sacked the city and killed their Orthodox brothers.

-Map Of Byzantine Empire Before Latin Invasion
+Byzantine Empire Maps Before Latin Invasion

 The Byzantine Empire After Latin Invasion

 The Latin Empire is established by the occupiers.
 It lasted from 1204 to 1261.
 The Byzantine Empire broke into pieces.
 Four different princedom emerged, lead by four Byzantine leaders.
 Empire of Nicaea was able to take back the Constantinople from Latins.
 However, once-splendid Constantinople, was no more than a wreck.

 Seljuk Sultanate Of Rum Established In Anatolia (Asia Minor)

 Following the collapse of once-mighty Seljuk Empire, Seljuk Sultanate of Rum is established by the scions of Turks.
 Turks once again had the Central Anatolia.